GEM-benchmark/NL-Augmenter/transformations/country_state_abbreviation_transformation/README.md

 ## What are the limitations of this transformation?
 The transformation's outputs are simple to be used for data augmentation.
 Unlike a paraphraser, it is not capable of generating linguistically diverse text.

-If both country and state transformation enable, country abbreviation/full name transformation will be applied before state transformation.
+When full name/abbreviation transformations are enabled to both country and state, the former suppresses the latter if a text belongs to both a country and a state name.
+For example, ‘Mexico’ will be treated as a country (with abbreviation as ‘MEX’), resulting in the transformation of ‘New Mexico’ to ‘New MEX’ instead of ‘NM’.